 Each street food recommendation includes the following:

-#3.
-Opening times (which are are rarely standard – see the fried chicken place that operates from midnight to 5 am)
+The opening times for Thailand’s street food shops/carts/stalls are rarely standard – see the fried chicken place that operates from midnight to 5 am)

 It’s hand-holding, but it’s appreciated – these are the ‘scary unknowns’ that would keep many inside their hotel or leave others culture-shocked and traumatised.
 Throughout, good photos showcase an authentic bowl/dish/product – it looks honest-to-goodness delicious with no signs of excessive food styling.